Universal quantum control over Majorana zero modes: Abstract

 \section{Abstract}

-Majorana zero mode (MZM) exhibits inherent resilience to local parametric fluctuations in quantum information processing, due to a topological protection mechanism in the non-Abelian braiding statistics of the anyonic quasiparticles.
-In this paper, we construct the braiding operations between arbitrary pair of three MZMs under the framework of universal quantum control (UQC).
-Largely detuned driving fields on the mediator, a local defect of lattice, enable indirect and tunable exchange interaction among arbitrary two MZMs.
-The braiding operations can then present through the evolution along the universal nonadiabatic passages, whose robustness against the driving-field errors can be substantially enhanced by rapid modulation of the passage-dependent global phase.
-Moreover, a chiral population transfer on MZMs along the universal passage can be perfectly demonstrated in both clockwise and counterclockwise manners.
-Our scale-free protocol therefore provides an avenue towards the universal quantum control over MZMs, which is fundamental and essential for topological quantum computation.
+Majorana zero mode (MZM) exhibits inherent resilience to local parametric fluctuations, due to the topological protection mechanism in the non-Abelian braiding statistics of the anyonic quasiparticles.
+In this paper, we construct the braiding operations between an arbitrary pair in three MZMs under the theoretical framework of universal quantum control.
+Largely detuned driving fields on the mediator, a local defect of lattice, enable indirect and tunable exchange interaction between arbitrary two MZMs.
+The braiding operations can then emerge through the time evolution along the universal nonadiabatic passages, whose robustness against driving-field errors and quasiparticle poisoning can be substantially enhanced by the rapid modulation over the passage-dependent global phase.
+Moreover, a chiral transfer for population on MZMs along the universal passage can be perfectly demonstrated in both clockwise and counterclockwise manners without eliminating the mediator defect.
+Our protocol is linear scalable and provides an avenue towards the universal quantum control over MZMs, which is fundamental and essential for topological quantum computation.